Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

-The first property to prove is that \QSCDFF\ enjoys the {\em trapdoor property}, which has played a key role in various cryptosystems in use.
-To prove this property, it suffices to present an efficient distinguishing algorithm between $\rho_\pi^+$ and $\rho_\pi^-$ without knowing their hidden permutation~$\pi\in{\cal K}_n$.
+We start by proving that \QSCDFF\ has a {\em trapdoor}.
+To prove this claim, it suffices to present an efficient distinguishing algorithm between $\rho_\pi^+$ and $\rho_\pi^-$ with an extra knowledge of their hidden permutation~$\pi\in{\cal K}_n$.

-\begin{theorem}[Distinguishing Algorithm] There exists a polynomial-time quantum algorithm that, for a hidden permutation $\pi\in {\cal K}_n$, distinguishes between $\rho_\pi^+(n)$ and $\rho_\pi^-(n)$ for any $n\in N$ with probability $1$. \end{theorem}
+\begin{theorem}[Distinguishing Algorithm] There exists a polynomial-time quantum algorithm that, for any security parameter $n\in N$ and for any hidden permutation $\pi\in {\cal K}_n$, distinguishes between $\rho_\pi^+(n)$ and $\rho_\pi^-(n)$ using $\pi$ with probability $1$. \end{theorem}

-\begin{proof} Fix $n$ arbitrarily.
-Let $\chi$ be any given unknown state, which is either $\rho_\pi^+$ or $\rho_\pi^-$.
+\begin{proof} Fix $n\in N$ arbitrarily.
+Let $\chi$ be any given unknown quantum state, which is limited to either $\rho_\pi^+$ or $\rho_\pi^-$.
 The desired distinguishing algorithm for $\chi$ works as follows. \begin{description} \magicwand \item[{\rm (D1)}] Prepare two quantum registers.
 The first register holds a control bit and the second register holds $\chi$.
 Apply the Hadamard transformation $H$ to the first register.
 The state of the system now becomes